 When many people think of depression, they usually associate the illness with feelings of sadness.
 Yet, feeling ‘down’ is only one of many signs.
-Depressed individuals can exhibit a variety of other symptoms–many of which are lesser known–so if you notice any of these in a loved one, it may be time to ask how they are doing and possibly discuss treatment options with them.
+Depressed individuals can exhibit various other symptoms–many of which are lesser-known–so if you notice any of these in a loved one, it may be time to ask how they are doing and possibly discuss treatment options with them.

 FREQUENT HEADACHES AND OTHER PAINS

 Another symptom a depressed person is likely to experience is weight loss or gain.
-This can be the result of binge-eating or starving oneself, and a lack of energy and sleep can also contribute to the changes in weight.
-Depressed patients are more likely than the general public to become overweight, which in turn, can also worsen their depression.
+This can result from binge-eating or starving oneself, and a lack of energy and sleep can also contribute to the changes in weight.
+Depressed patients are more likely than the general public to become overweight, which can also worsen their depression.

 INABILITY TO CONCENTRATE

-A prolonged inability to concentrate is commonly associated with ADHD, but for many adults, the cause could actually be depression.
-This symptom, in particular, is difficult for patients to conceal from those around them because it directly affects their responsibilities and relationships.
-In turn, not being able to focus in turn is commonly what gives patients the push to seek professional help because it is not easy to hide from those around them.
+A prolonged inability to concentrate is commonly associated with ADHD, but the cause could actually be depression for many adults.
+In particular, this symptom is difficult for patients to conceal from those around them because it directly affects their responsibilities and relationships.
+In turn, not being able to focus, in turn, is commonly what gives patients the push to seek professional help because it is not easy to hide from those around them.

 PERFECTIONISM AND DEPRESSION

 Studies have shown that perfectionism and depression are very intertwined.
-A perfectionist often believes that those around them will only love them if they are perfect, which can easily lead to feelings of depression when their own expectations for themselves are not met.
-Typically, learning to accept imperfection is difficult for people and often requires therapy, but you should still do your best to remind the perfectionists in your life that it is completely normal to be imperfect.
+A perfectionist often believes that those around them will only love them if they are perfect, which can easily lead to depression when their own expectations for themselves are not met.
+Typically, learning to accept imperfection is difficult for people and often requires therapy.
+However, you should still do your best to remind the perfectionists in your life that it is completely normal to be imperfect.